 - He envisions a “bar in the desert” even though there’s no power and water must be trucked in

 - In 1985 he opens for business in a structure the size of an outhouse

 - As word gets out, he digs a well, installs solar and finally expands to the amazing bi-level bar that you see today.

 The entire bar is solar powered!

 - Bring cash.
 Drinks and food are cheap because they don’t take credit cards.

 - Leave before nightfall.
-The place shuts down at dusk and there are no street lights to help you get back to pavement.
+The place shuts down at dusk and there are no street lights to help you get back to the pavement.

-For directions, vist the Desert Bar online.
+For directions, visit the Desert Bar online.

 Try the RV LIFE Pro Bundle FREE for 7 days